 Damaged Flashing or Shingles

 Sometimes, the damage to your roof is obvious.
 You may have loose or missing shingles or flashing.
 However, you may overlook this damage unless you are checking in on your roof regularly.
 It may be especially difficult to identify damaged flashing since it is tucked away in the corners of your roof.
+This needs to be inspected by local Roofers in the area.

 Make sure you get a yearly inspection from a qualified Phoenix roofing contractor to spot this damage in its early stages and prevent the spread of damage.